scientific-python/specs/meta-spec-0002.md

 - keep project registration information updated
 - participate in the SPEC process
-- discuss and adopt SPECs that make sense for them
+- discuss, adopt, and endorse SPECs

 ## New Core Project